KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 This is for forward pass: [L1 and L2 regularization loss](loss/Loss.py)

+Implementing this means that overall loss is changed which must be accounting in to backpropagation.
+We need to cover derivatives of L1 nad L2 regularization.

 ## Validation Data
 **SOON 🔜  ** Methods for using validation data during model training to prevent overfitting.